MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models-olap-logical-cube-objects/perspectives.md

 ---
 title: "Perspectives (Analysis Services OLAP cube objects)| Microsoft Docs"
-descriptions: Learn how a perspective is a definition that allows users to see a cube in a simpler way. ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services
+description: Learn how a perspective is a definition that allows users to see a cube in a simpler way. ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services